8BitJustin/personal-blog-website/README.md

 ### Installing

-First, download the project folder from [here](https://github.com/8BitJustin /personal-blog).
+First, download the project folder from [here](https://github.com/8BitJustin/personal-blog).

-Within your terminal/cmd/powershell, use pip install for the needed items:
+Once this is placed in your desired folder, within your terminal/cmd /powershell, use pip install for the needed items:

 ```
 pip install Flask